Let’s head outside to celebrate National Bikini Day! This fashion forward national day is celebrated every year on July 5.

 - Spread the word on social media using the hashtag #NationalBikiniDay.
 Here is a tweet to get you started:

-The National Day calendar is just fun of unusual and interesting days.
+The national day list is just full of unusual and interesting days.
 Be sure to also check out these days. too:

 - National Disc Jockey Day